Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 A coined or fanciful mark has the highest level of distinctiveness and is thus most likely to be registered by the IPOPH.

-What are the benefits of registering a Trademark in the Philippines?
+What are the benefits of registering a Philippine Trademark?

-The main benefit to having a trademark in the Philippines is brand building and customer loyalty.
+The main benefits of having a Philippine trademark are brand building and customer loyalty.

 A customer can easily identify which brand to buy among other options when you have a distinct and well-known mark.

-Most products available to the public are offered by multiple enterprises.
+Most of the products available to the public are offered by multiple enterprises.

 Having an easily identifiable trademark makes it easier for customers to identify you as a distinct choice among all the others.

-Additionally, your trademark can help build brand awareness.
+Additionally, your Philippine trademark can help build brand awareness.

-As a distinct choice in the marketplace, brand awareness and recall is built when people choose your product and then return to it because they liked it.
+As a distinct choice in the marketplace, brand awareness and recall are built when people choose your product and then return to it because they liked it.

-This builds brand recall and is best helped with the use of a mark.
+This builds brand recall and is best helped by the use of a mark.

 Another benefit of having a Philippine trademark is being able to better advertise your products.

-Having a mark helps in advertising your product and brand.
+Having a trademark helps in advertising your product and brand.

-When you have a mark and use that throughout your marketing materials and ads, it is easier to advertise your products when compared with unbranded products.
+When you have a mark and use it throughout your marketing materials and ads, it is easier to advertise your products when compared with unbranded products.

 For example, think of Apple and Samsung products compared with knock-offs.